 Here are the top three blog posts that drove the most traffic to my blog this year.
 Number one really surprised me.

 - Functional and Fashionable: These Five Travel Accessories Will Allow You To Be Both Stylish and Organized On Your Next Trip I wrote this post on a whim, and couldn’t believe it was my most clicked on.
-This post received 1,315 vies to date.
+This post received 1,315 views to date.
+I know this is not huge blog traffic by any means, however it was a big increase for me.
 This means I should probably write some more fashion/travel packing posts.

 - My homepage was the second most popular landed page on my site.
 While my homepage is not necessarily a “post” I thought I would include it to show what readers viewed most popular.
 My homepage received 832 total views to date.